East Bundaberg Water Tower

-East Bundaberg Water Tower (a.k.a. the East Bundy Water Tower) is a heritage-listed water tower at 17 Sussex Street, Bundaberg East, Bundaberg Region, Queensland, Australia.
+East Bundaberg Water Tower (also known as the East Bundy Water Tower) is a heritage-listed water tower at 17 Sussex Street, Bundaberg East, Bundaberg Region, Queensland, Australia.
 The tower is the only circular brick water-tower in Queensland and was designed by James Baillie Henderson and built from 1901 to 1902.
 It was added to the Queensland Heritage Register on 21 October 1992.

 History

 The East Bundaberg Water Tower was erected for the Bundaberg Municipal Council in 1901–1902 to provide suitable water pressure as part of Bundaberg's new reticulated water system.

 The Burnett area was first settled by Europeans as a series of pastoral runs in the 1840s and 50s.
 In the late 1860s, as good agricultural land around Maryborough began to be scarce, agriculturalists and timbergetters became interested in land on the navigable Burnett River to the north.
-The foundation settlers of Bundaberg selected land in 1867-68 under the "Sugar and Coffee Regulations" stemming from the Crown Lands Alienation Act of 1860s which aimed to promote agriculture and closer settlement.
+The foundation settlers of Bundaberg selected land in 1867–68 under the "Sugar and Coffee Regulations" stemming from the Crown Lands Alienation Act of 1860s which aimed to promote agriculture and closer settlement.
 The site of Bundaberg was officially surveyed in 1869.
 Coastal traffic grew, and copper was first mined at Mt Perry in 1871, which enabled Bundaberg to develop as a port and supply centre, in spite of competition from Maryborough for this trade.
 Although the higher southern bank of the river was officially surveyed as the town site, both sides soon developed wharves and buildings and were initially linked by ferry.
 In the 1870s the first bridges were built, as ferries could no longer cope with increasing traffic across the river.
 It was in the 1880s, however, with the successful establishment of the sugar industry in the region, that Bundaberg boomed.
 Handsome and substantial masonry buildings began to rise in the town as evidence of its growing importance and prosperity.
 Important civic works were also carried out such as the installation of gas street lighting and the sealing of major roads with asphalt.
 It was in this period of civic development that the Bundaberg Municipal Council considered the provision of a reticulated water supply.